 New Year Cards

 Japanese send New year's greetings to almost all of their relatives, friends, and acquaintances; businesses send out cards to their customers, too.
 The Japanese New Year's card (年賀状 nengajō) is the equivalent to the Western Christmas card, but it is typically sent out in larger quantities.
 It is not uncommon for a family to send out cards in the dozens or even hundreds.
 The card itself is different from Christmas cards: they are not folded and placed in an envelope, nengajō are often preprinted and offered in a considerable variety of motives: usually the Chinese zodiac sign of the year and other designs symbolising the turn of the year.
-Many families however design their own postcards, either having them printed or printing them by themselves.
+Many families, however, design their postcards, either having them printed or printing them by themselves.
 The cards are usually posted between 15 and 28 December and delivered by 1 January.

 New Year cards for 2016, the Year of the Monkey